A Survey of Learning Criteria Going Beyond the Usual Risk: Historical Background

 The final important historical development we should highlight is that of viewing \emph{statistical inference as a decision-making problem}, in contrast with the classical notion of inference being a rather mechanical summary of data \citep[Ch.~1--2]{young2005StatsBook}.
-Of particular importance is the work of Abraham Wald, whose work laid the foundations for statistical decision theory \citep{wald1939a,wald1945a,wald1949a}.
+Of particular importance is the work of Abraham Wald, which laid the foundations for statistical decision theory \citep{wald1939a,wald1945a,wald1949a}.
 One key theme is that from the statistician's perspective, different types of errors may naturally have a different importance, or weight.
-Starting with his seminal 1939 work \citep{wald1939a}, Wald introduces a general-purpose loss function (what he calls a ``weight function'') that quantifies this decision-dependent importance, and captures a wide class of statistical problems by formulating them in terms of \emph{minimizing the expected loss}, or what he calls the ``risk.''\footnote{Let us compare Wald's terminology with ours (cf.~\S\ref{sec:our_model}).
-The ``loss'' of Wald \citep{wald1939a} depends on an unknown true model parameter (denoted by $\theta$ in his notation), so his ``loss'' actually corresponds more closely to our off-sample performance metric $\risk(H_{n})$, and his ``risk'' then amounts to our $\exx[\risk(H_{n})]$, with expectation taken over $\Z$ and any randomness due to $\algo$.} Underlying this ``risk,'' of course, is a random loss.
-With Wald's framework as context, a straightforward generalization beyond typical statistical models and tasks leads us directly to the random test loss $\ell(h;Z^{\prime})$ that we introduced earlier in \S\ref{sec:our_model}, depending on the candidate $h \in \HH$.
-In particular, note that the class of test losses $\LL_{\HH} = \{\ell(h;Z^{\prime}): h \in \HH\}$ is in direct analogy with the class of ``lotteries'' $\XX = \{X_1, X_2,\ldots\}$ discussed earlier in the context of expected utility.
+Starting with his seminal 1939 work \citep{wald1939a}, Wald introduces a general-purpose loss function (what he calls a ``weight function'') that quantifies this decision-dependent importance, and captures a wide class of statistical problems by formulating them in terms of \emph{minimizing the expected loss}, or what he calls the ``risk.''\footnote{Let us compare Wald's terminology with ours (cf.~\S{\ref{sec:intro_our_view}}).
+The ``loss'' of \citet{wald1939a} depends on an unknown true model parameter (denoted by $\theta$ in his notation), so his ``loss'' corresponds more closely to a criterion $\crit_{\ddist}$ here, and his ``risk'' then amounts to $\exx[\crit_{\ddist}(\rdv{H}_{n})]$, with expectation taken over $\Z_{n}$.} Underlying this ``risk,'' of course, is a random loss.
+With Wald's framework as context, a straightforward generalization beyond typical statistical models and tasks leads us directly to the random test loss $\ell(h;\rdv{Z})$ that appears throughout \S{\ref{sec:intro}}--\S{\ref{sec:lcrit_classes}}, depending on the candidate $h \in \HH$.
+In particular, note that the class of random losses $\{\ell(h;\rdv{Z}): h \in \HH\}$ is in direct analogy with the class of ``lotteries'' $\XX = \{\rdv{X}_{1}, \rdv{X}_{2},\ldots\}$ discussed earlier in the context of expected utility.
 Furthermore, an important characteristic of the decision-theoretic approach to statistics is an emphasis upon the optimality of \emph{general inferential procedures}, stated in terms that do not depend on any particular dataset \citep[Ch.~1]{young2005StatsBook}.
 In short, the qualities of data-driven \emph{algorithms} become an important object of analysis, which makes for a smooth methodological transition to machine learning problems.